Warren, Baker win re-election in Massachusetts

 He voted for Warren and Democratic Rep. Katherine Clark.

-Madeleine Schulman, a writer from Brookline, hopes Democrats retake the House to provide a check on Trump, whose rhetoric she called “dangerous.”
+Madeleine Schulman, a writer from Brookline, wanted to provide a check on Trump, whose rhetoric she called “dangerous.”

 “As a woman, as a Jewish person, as a mom, I’m pretty shaken by some of the things that have gone on,” said Schulman, who voted Democratic down the ballot.

-Michael Fix, who became a U.S. citizen earlier this year and participated in his first U.S. election Tuesday, criticized Trump’s treatment of women and his aversion to compromise.

-Democratic Boston City Councilor Ayanna Pressley, who made national headlines by defeating Democratic incumbent U.S. Rep. Michael Capuano in the primary, faced no opposition on Tuesday.
-Incumbent Democratic House members Richard Neal, Joe Kennedy and Stephen Lynch were also running unopposed.
+Democratic Boston City Councilor Ayanna Pressley, who made national headlines by defeating Democratic U.S. Rep. Michael Capuano in the primary, was elected without opposition on Tuesday.
+She will be the first black woman to serve in Congress from Massachusetts.

-Four other incumbents in the state’s all-Democrat congressional delegation — Reps.
-Jim McGovern, Katherine Clark, Seth Moulton and Bill Keating — are facing challengers.

-In the state’s one open race, Republican Rick Green, Democrat Lori Trahan and independent Mike Mullen were vying for the seat being vacated by Democratic Rep. Niki Tsongas.
+In the race for the state’s only open House seat, Democrat Lori Trahan, of Lowell, defeated Republican Rick Green to take the seat now held by Democrat Niki Tsongas, who is retiring after more than a decade.

+Seven incumbent Democrats were re-elected: Jim McGovern, Katherine Clark, Seth Moulton and Bill Keating defeated Republican challengers, while Richard Neal, Joe Kennedy and Stephen Lynch were unopposed in Tuesday’s election.

+“We have shattered broken stereotypes of what it means to be transgender and debunked the myth, once and for all, that protecting transgender people compromises the safety of others,” she said in a statement.

+Voters defeated a proposal that would have made Massachusetts the second state, after California, to require that hospitals put specific limits on the number of patients a single nurse can care for at one time.
+Hospitals that opposed the measure was too rigid and could add nearly $1 billion in health care costs.

-There were also three questions on the ballot including proposals to mandate specific nurse-to-patient ratios in hospitals and create a citizens commission aimed at undoing the U.S. Supreme Court’s Citizens United ruling.
+Another ballot question, calling for creation of a citizens commission aimed at undoing the U.S. Supreme Court’s Citizens United ruling, was approved.

-A third question seeks to overturn the state’s 2016 law that protects transgender people from discrimination in public accommodations and allows them to use the bathroom or locker room that matches their gender identity.
+Also Tuesday, Democratic Attorney General Maura Healey was re-elected, as were Secretary of State William Galvin, Treasurer Deb Goldberg and Auditor Suzanne Bump, all Democrats.